em-foundation/BlueJoule/README.md

 >```
 >From here, you can use `emscope pack -u` to deflate `emscope-capture.zip` files locally as needed.

-If you plan to submit a new capture, create a directory whose name follows the labeling conventions used throughout this repo.&thinsp; Copy an existing capture's `README.md` file into your new directory, and then modify this file accordingly.
+If you plan to submit a new capture, create a directory whose name follows the labeling conventions used throughout this repo.&thinsp; Copy an existing capture's `README.md` file into your new directory, and then modify this file's contents accordingly.

 For any technical questions or roadmap suggestions, start a thread on our [discussions](https://github.com/em-foundation/bleadv-captures/discussions/) page.